DataKind-DC/CMC/README.md

 ## Current Project

 CMC would like to better understand how their volunteers' data collection fills in the gaps in water quality understanding.
-Volunteers will gather data available from various Federal and state agencies, including the US Geological Survey (USGS) and Environmental Protection Agency (EPA) and then develop visual products that highlight areas where CMC volunteers are contributing to scientific knowledge that otherwise be unavailable.
+Volunteers will use data available from various Federal and state agencies, including the US Geological Survey (USGS) and Environmental Protection Agency (EPA), to develop visual products that highlight areas where CMC volunteers are contributing to scientific knowledge that otherwise would be unavailable.

 Project steps: